Want to Learn Podcasting? Take a Crash Course in Podcabulary!

 In the first section, SXM Media offers a primer on planning an ad campaign, from the types of ads (hint: pre-roll, mid-roll and post-roll) to the targeting capabilities.
 That includes category targeting, behavior targeting and one of SXM's newest options, transcription targeting.
 This page also offers explanations on some of the advanced options, including programmatic, and open and closed ecosystems.

 After the intricacies of how advertisers can reach listeners, SXM Media moves onto the more entertaining part: creative options.
-This section introduces users to the most popular types of podcast ads, including host read, and personal experience spots.
-Of course, one of the hallmarks of podcasting is the option for custom ad solutions that give a brand exclusivity, so the glossary lays out options for sponsored segments and vignettes, and even branded episodes, such as a of the hit podcast "Office Ladies" that was sponsored by Buick.
+This section introduces users to the most popular types of podcast ads, including host read, announcer read and personal experience spots.
+Of course, one of the hallmarks of podcasting is the option for custom ad solutions that give a brand exclusivity, so the glossary lays out options for sponsored segments and vignettes, and even branded episodes, such as a recent episode of the hit podcast "Office Ladies" that was sponsored by Buick.